Learn

 Green car グリーン車 guriinsha

-Do you have any useful Japanese travel terms for making reservations for a trip?
+Do you have any tips for making reservations in Japanese?
 Let us know in the comments!

 Leave a Reply